Culture of Mysore: Jayalakshmi Vilas Mansion

-This palace was built in 1905 by Chamaraja Wodeyar for his eldest daughter Jayalakshmi Devi.
+This palace was built in 1905 for Jayalakshmi Devi, eldest daughter of Chamaraja Wodeyar.
 This mansion has three wings and contains a series of twin Corinthian and Ionic columns, regal pediments and oval ventilators.
 The mansion was originally built with a cost of Rs.
 700,000.
 This mansion was acquired by the Mysore University to house its post-graduate campus.
 It was renovated in 2002 from funding provided by Infosys foundation.
 The main hall in this mansion is the Kalyana Mantapa which has an eight-petal shaped dome with stained glass windows with a gold-plated Kalasha(tower) at the top.
 A new gallery called as Writer's Gallery has been created in the Kalyana Mantapa hall that will exhibit personal items, photographs, awards and writings of renowned writers of Kannada.
 A special illumination system has also been added to this heritage structure.
 This mansion is said to be the first university museum complex in the country.